gangelo/Thinkful-iOS/README.md

 ## Projects and Playground Overview

 Below is a table of projects and playgrounds that might be of interest to you.
-Relatively less interesting projects and playgrounds, I've omitted.
+Relatively less interesting projects and playgrounds, have been omitted.

 | Project        | Description           | Link  |
 | ------------- |-------------| ------:|